ncatlab/nlab-content/pages/6/9/5/1/21596/content.md

 ## Miscellaneous

 In v0, there was a reflexivity rule for equality, in addition to the uniqueness and selectivity rules.
-That was redundant, and I simply hadn't noticed.
+That was redundant.
 So now reflexivity is derived from uniqueness and select left.

 There's been some reordering of rules, premises, and renaming of metavariables.